 Glossary

-- Double Taxation: Taxation of the same income in two jurisdictions (i.e., two different countries.)
+- Double Taxation: Taxation of the same income in two different jurisdictions (e.g., two countries).

-- Mixed ETVE: A mixed ETVE combines holding stakes in foreign companies with conducting its own commercial or operational activities.
+- Mixed ETVE: An ETVE that holds foreign stakes and also engages in its own commercial or operational activities.